 - We have seen an increased number of pupils cycling to school and are continuing with the ‘Golden Lock’ and ‘Bikeability’ initiatives.

 - Parents took part in a consultation about how swimming should be taught, as part of a review by the Curriculum Committee in 2014.
 Parents views were taken into consideration and as a result a different approach was introduced (Sept 2014).
-Lessons are now geared towards those children learning to swim 25 metres.
+Lessons are now geared towards those children learning to swim 25 metres and having basic life saving skills.

 - A higher profile and importance has been placed on PE within the school and has been introduced into other lessons where possible.
 Year 2’s Inspire workshop focussed on health and fitness.
 Other cross curricular links included ‘Indian dancing’ during ‘Inter Faith’ week.